Updated: April 2020

 If so, you’re not alone.
 Whether the struggle is over what to write, how to write, or what to include, crafting your bio can be tough.

-Sharing your strengths, skills, and unique solutions doesn’t have to be difficult.
+But here’s the good news.
+Sharing your strengths, skills, and unique talent doesn’t have to be difficult.

-That’s why I’ve put together a 4-step process to help you create a bio for every social network.
+That’s why I’ve put together a 4-step process to help you write the best social media bio for every social network.

 Sound daunting?
 Don’t worry!

-I’m sharing the simple process below, plus a quick video to walk you through the social media bio formula.
+Here’s the simple process, plus a quick video to walk you through the process.

-Before we jump into the formula to create a social media bio that sells, let’s first analyze what yours looks like across each social network.
+Before we jump into the formula to create the perfect social media bio, let’s first analyze what yours looks like across each social network.

 To do this, take 15 minutes and:

-- Go to Facebook, Twitter, Instagram, LinkedIn, YouTube, Pinterest, Google+ and any other social profiles you’ve set up.
+- Go to Facebook, Twitter, Instagram, LinkedIn, YouTube, and Pinterest.

 - Complete this checklist and answer each question for all social channels.